 The Chief or his designee may grant use of sick days for medically related emergency leave.
 This must be approved one (1) day in advance and only under unusual circumstances.
 This may apply to personal medical business involving the affected individual or his immediate family, (as defined in Section 8.4), when use is impossible during off hours.
 Leave is limited to time necessary for appointments.
 Employees are expected to return to work as soon as possible.
-Sick leave must be used in no less than fifteen (15) minute increments.
+Sick pay usage shall be utilized in hour for hour increments.